Karla Mosley: Other roles

 Mosley most recently appeared in a Hallmark production (5/2020) "How to Train Your Husband".

 Mosley also appears in many local New York City venues (including for a time as the featured performer for the Gray Line Show Business Insider Tour), sometimes as singer, sometimes actor.

 In 2007, Mosley starred in the musical production of Dreamgirls at the TUTS Theater in Houston, TX.
 Mosley appeared in the children's off-Broadway production, Max and Ruby in 2007–2008.
 Additionally, she had a part in the Coen Brothers film, Burn After Reading, which opened in September 2008.
 Mosley will also be seen in the indy film, Red Hook.

 In 2008, Mosley starred with Lenelle Moise in "Expatriate", a gritty off-Broadway show at the Culture Project.
 Her performance earned rave reviews from the New York Times, Time Out New York and Variety, which wrote: "Mosley's voice is a serious discovery, with remarkable phrasing and range.
 In a torchy number called 'The Makings,' about how Alphine's life has given her the makings of a jazz legend, her pure high notes descend to earthy growls in a flash, and you've got to believe her when she sings, 'Anything I wails/hits ears like honey.'"
 In 2008 she also nabbed parts in Law & Order and Gossip Girl and appeared in Museum Pieces at the West End Theater in New York City.

 In 2013, Mosley appeared in several episodes of Hart of Dixie.
 Mosley also appeared in commercials sponsoring Abreva and Riders by Lee jeans.
 On November 18, 2014, Karla appeared as a model on The Price Is Right.
 She appeared in the sixth episode of Battle Creek on April 5, 2015, titled "Cereal Killer".

 In 2018 she played Nicole in the film, How to Train Your Puppy/Husband.

 Activism

 Mosley sits on the board of Covenant House, the largest privately funded agency in the Americas providing shelter and other services to homeless, runaway and throwaway youth.
 She is a celebrity ambassador for the National Eating Disorders Association and is active in other charities.

 After Hurricane Katrina, Mosley organized a benefit concert by Hi-5 to raise money for victims of Hurricane Katrina.
 She co-produced and performed in Broadway for Obama, a benefit concert during the 2008 presidential campaign.
 She also performed in Broadway for a New America's concert for marriage equality and in Western Queens for Marriage Equality's rally for equality.

 Personal life

 Mosley has one sister and two cats.
+Mosely was previously married to NYC lawyer, Jeremiah Frei-Pearson.
 On August 17, 2018, she gave birth to her first child, with boyfriend John Rogers.
+In March 2025, Mosley identified herself as queer.